octobercms/docs/plugin-updates.md

             seed_the_database.php       <=== Migration file
             create_another_table.php    <=== Migration file

+<a name="update-process" class="anchor" href="#update-process"></a>
+## Update process

+During an update the system will notify the user about recent changes to plugins, it can also prompt them about [important or breaking changes](#important-updates).
+Any given migration or seed file will only be excuted once after a successful update.
+October executes the update process automatically when any of the following occurs:

+1. When an administrator signs in to the back-end.
+1. When the system is updated using the update feature in the back-end area.
+1. When the [console command](../console/commands) `php artisan october:up` is called in the command line from the application directory.

+> **Note:** The plugin [initialization process](../plugin/registration#routing-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.

+<a name="plugin-depedencies"></a>
+### Plugin depedencies

+Updates are applied in a specific order, based on the [defined dependencies in the plugin registration file](../plugin/registration#dependency-definitions).
+Plugins that are dependant will not be updated until all their dependencies have been updated first.

+    <?php namespace Acme\Blog;

+    class Plugin extends \System\Classes\PluginBase
+    {
+        public $require = ['Acme.User'];
+    }

+In the example above the **Acme.Blog** plugin will not be updated until the **Acme.User** plugin has been fully updated.

+<a name="version-file"></a>
+## Plugin version file

 The **version.yaml** file, called the *Plugin version file*, contains the version comments and refers to database scripts in the correct order.
 Please read the [Database structure](../database/structure) article for information about the migration files.
 This file is required if you're going to submit the plugin to the [Marketplace](http://octobercms.com/help/site/marketplace).
-An example Plugin version file:
+Here is an example of a plugin version file:

-    1.0.1:
-        - First version.
+    1.0.1: First version
+    1.0.2: Second version
+    1.0.3: Third version
+    1.1.0: !!!
+Important update
+    1.1.1:
+        - Update with a migration and seed
         - create_tables.php
         - seed_the_database.php
-    1.0.2: Small fix that uses no scripts.
-    1.0.3: Another minor fix.
-    1.0.4:
-        - Creates another table for this new feature.
-        - create_another_table.php

-> **Note:** To apply plugin updates during development, log out of the back-end and sign in again.
-The plugin version history is applied when an administrator signs in to the back-end.
-Plugin updates are applied automatically for plugins installed from the Marketplace when you update the system.

-More information on database schema and seeding can be found in the [database structure article](../database/structure).

-October provides a simple way of managing the database structure and contents with the database scripts (migrations and seed files).
-The database scripts can be provided by plugins.

-<a name="update-files" class="anchor" href="#update-files"></a>
-## Update files

-Database tables and seed data is managed using a version information file `version.yaml` found in the **updates** subdirectory of a plugin directory.
-An example plugin updates folder:

-    plugins/
-      acme/
-        blog/
-          updates/                       <=== Updates folder
-            version.yaml                 <=== Version Information File
-            create_posts_table.php       <=== Database scripts
-            create_comments_table.php    <=== Migration script
-            some_seeding_file.php        <=== Seeding script
-            some_upgrade_file.php        <=== Seeding script

-The version information file defines the plugin version and refers to the migration and seeding files.
-All migration and seeding files should be associated with a plugin version.
-Example of the **version.yaml** file:

-    1.0.1:
-        - Added some upgrade file and some seeding.
-        - some_upgrade_file.php
-        - some_seeding_file.php
-    1.0.2:
-        - Create blog post comments table.
-        - create_comments_table.php
-    1.0.3: Bug fix update that uses no scripts.
-    1.0.4: Another fix.
-    1.0.5:
-        - Create blog settings table.
-        - create_blog_settings_table.php
+As you can see above, there should be a key that represents the version number followed by the update message, which is either a string or an array containing the update message.
 For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.
 An example of a comment with no associated update files:

     1.0.1: A single comment that uses no update scripts.
-    1.0.2:
-        - Alternative comment with no update files.

-An update line with a comment and update scripts:

-    1.0.3:
-        - This update will execute the two scripts below.
-        - some_upgrade_file.php
-        - some_seeding_file.php

 <a name="important-updates" class="anchor" href="#important-updates"></a>
 ### Important updates